mahdi-tahmasbii/season_2/README.md

 Link :<code><a href="https://tmslife-eshop.ir/">tmslife-eshop.ir</a></code>

-I Build This Website with Python and Django And Use Mysql For DataBase.
-This Website Have : Login & Register/Custom Admin/Home Page/Shop List/ Detail Product/Galleries/Comment Section and..
+I Built This Website with Python and Django And Used Mysql For DataBase.
+This Website Has : Login & Register/Custom Admin/Home Page/Shop List/ Detail Product/Galleries/Comment Section and..